-If you are one of the many Americans helping their parents cope with aging issues or you are dealing with aging issues yourself, here are some ways to help function more effectively in the kitchen with a major remodel.
+Kitchen upgrades are one way you can improve your home if you are one of the many Americans helping their parents or you are creating the ideal home for yourself.
+Here are some ways to help function more effectively in the kitchen with a major remodel.
 These suggestions will not only increase the kitchen’s functionality, it can increase its value to a larger pool of home buyers.

 - Replace base cabinet half shelves with roll-out trays.
 This also will increase the storage of that cabinet by about 25%.